Tiny-Earth/DemoSite/site/src/design.md

 **Understanding by design®** is a long-standing, intentional design framework that focuses on student learning and understanding [wiggins2005understanding, wiggins2011understanding](@cite).
 It asks instructors to define what learning and understanding mean for their course context (e.g, student preparation, course level, and content) and then design curriculum “backward” from there.

 A three-step process known as **backward design** supports Understanding by Design.
 It is called “backward” because it starts with the end goals in mind and then designs learning experiences that guide students toward those goals.
+As such, it shifts the teacher's focus from what they will do, to what they intend the students to learn.
 In contrast, a “forward” approach focuses on covering content, delivering instruction, and then developing assessments based on what has been taught.
-Because learning outcomes come last, the “forward” approach may lead to weak alignment between learning goals and assessments, leaving students to guess what is important and where to focus their study efforts.
+Because evaluating what was learned comes last, the “forward” approach may lead to weak alignment between learning goals and assessments, leaving students to guess what is important and where to focus their study efforts.

-The process of backward design is meant to be flexible and iterative, not prescriptive.
+The process of backward design is meant to be flexible rather than prescriptive.
+During the course desgin process, you move through the steps iteratively, making sure that the learning objecties are aligned with assessments and learning experiences so that students are supporeed in achiveing the desired outcomes as you plan each course component.
 Framed within the context of STEM, the process of backward design typically involves three stages:

 - **Identify desired results.** What should students know, understand, and be able to do?
 Which facets of science should students understand, and to what level of competency?
 What enduring understandings or transfer of knowledge are desired?